How To Get an Interest-Only Mortgage as a First-Time Buyer

 How a broker can help first-time buyers

-Your best bet is to speak to an experienced broker who can assess your situation in relation to the entire market and advise you on the best way forward.
+Your best bet is to speak to an experienced broker who can assess your situation in relation to the entire market and advise you on the best course of action.

-Their in-depth knowledge of this type of repayment method – and who offers them to first-time buyers – will allow them to quickly identify not only whether an interest-only mortgage is feasible for you, but also whether other options would suit you better.
+Their in-depth knowledge of this type of repayment method and who offers it to first-time buyers will allow them to quickly identify not only whether an interest-only mortgage is feasible for you, but also whether other options would suit you better.

 Can you get one of these mortgages through Help to Buy?